Iterative Learning and Extremum Seeking for Repetitive Time-Varying Mappings: Main results

-It is the $L_2$-norm of $y_k$.
-Thus, we can claim that $y_k$ converges to $0$ almost everywhere. \end{IEEEproof} \begin{remark} Theorem \ref{thm_ilc2} gives a weaker result than Theorem \ref{thm_ilc1}, since it can converge to $0$ except on a set whose measure is $0$ and the uniqueness is lost.
+\begin{remark} Theorem \ref{thm_ilc2} gives a weaker result than Theorem \ref{thm_ilc1}, since it can converge to $0$ except on a set whose measure is $0$ and the uniqueness is lost.
 The result is quite understandable from a perspective of Laplace transform.
 Taking Laplace transform on both sides of (\ref{eqn:thm4-2-1}), we have

 The modulus of the gain is less than 1, i.e., $|s/(s+\Gamma)|<1$.
 But it tends to $1$ as $s\to\infty$.
 It suggests that this algorithm have a weaker decaying effect on high-frequency signal.
 It coincides with the result. \end{remark} }}